captinSpeirs/Github-manual/README.md

    pull      Fetch from and integrate with another repository or a local branch push      Update remote refs along with associated objects
 ```

+## 1. git clone , git init

+clone, and init command is initialize current directory as a git working area.
+- sample
+1. create a directory.
+2. move to created directory
+3. run ```git init```